HLegoinha/HARPN/README.md

 6) folder:
 This should be a string that contains the path to a folder where the downloadable files will be saved.
 If not specified the downloadable files will be stored in the download folder.
-Again, pay attetnion to the '/' instead of backslash.
+Again, pay attention to the '/' instead of the backslash.

 7) download:
 This should be True or False.
 It is, however, True by default meaning that the function will always search and download files unless download is defined to be False.
-In this case, the fucntion will only perform a survey returning the name of the stars that are not recognized by the databais.
-Those who are recognized might or might not be in the databasis.
+In this case, the function will only perform a survey returning the name of the stars that are not recognized by the database.
+Those who are recognized might not be in the database.

 >>> SET UP

-To do this in windows:
+To do this in Windows:
-Create a folder named bin in the OS(C:), drop the driver.exe in there and add that folder tou yout PATH variables (in windows).
-Right-click on the windows icon > system > about > system info > advanced system definition >  Envoirment variables > System variables: there should be a variable named PATH.
+Create a folder named bin in the OS(C:), drop the driver.exe in there and add that folder to your PATH variables (in Windows).
+Right-click on the Windows icon > system > about > system info > advanced system definition >  Enviroment variables > System variables: there should be a variable named PATH.
 If there is no variable with that name create a new one and put there the bin folder directory.
-If it already exists simply add the bin folder directory puting first a ';' in case there is already a directory inside.
+If it already exists simply add the bin folder directory putting first ';' in case a directory already exists inside.

-To do this in Linux:
+To do this on Linux:
 For chrome users:
-Inside /home/${user} – create a new directory “ChromeDriver”.
+Inside '/home/${user}' create a new directory “ChromeDriver”.
 Unzip the downloaded chromedriver into this folder.Using «chmod +x filename» make the file executable (file name is the name of the folder, ChromeDriver).
 Go to the folder using cd command («cd ChromeDriver») and execute the chrome driver with «./chromedriver» command.

 For firefox users:
 Run the following lines in the terminal

 export GECKO_DRIVER_VERSION='v0.24.0'